 Summer and fall tours are conducted mostly by Jeff and KattiJo, while winter and spring tours are run primarily by guides who are also our long distance race competitors, neighbors and friends!
 This allows all of us to work just enough, and train our dogs even more.

 Riley started running dogs in Leadville, Colorado in 2010, working for a winter tour operation.
 After three seasons of mushing in Leadville and watching dozens of documentaries on the Iditarod, Riley was eager to get into the more competitive side of mushing.
 He accepted a handling/mushing position with Alaska Icefield Expeditions (AIE) in the summer of 2013 in Skagway, Alaska.
 There he met Yukon Quest musher Matt Hall, who offered him a job that winter training and racing his one and two year old dogs.
 Riley spent that winter season working for Matt in Two Rivers, Alaska, and learning from his expansive knowledge on high quality dog care and training.
 After working for Matt, Riley spent two more winters handling for Yukon Quest and Iditarod mushers Ryne Olson and Sven Haltmann, respectively.
-He started his own kennel in 2015 with the goal of building a competitive Yukon Quest and Iditarod team.
-Riley currently owns 20 dogs, 14 of whom are between the ages of one and two years old.
-Look for Riley and his dogs to make their rookie Yukon Quest run in 2018.
+Riley started his own kennel in 2015, and completed the Yukon Quest in 2018 with a group of his own dogs.
+Look for Riley in the 2020 Iditarod.

 Luther was born and raised in Saint Paul, Minnesota.
 He got his start in dog mushing at the age of 19, when he bought his first sled and adopted two retired Iditarod dogs.
 Luther moved to Fairbanks in the fall of 2013 to pursue his mushing dreams.
 By 2016 he was in his first race, the Copper Basin 300, with a team of dogs from musher, Sven Haltmann, whom he had helped to raise from puppies.
 Luther has also worked for Yukon Quest champion, Matt Hall.
 These days Luther works for Riley Dyche, helping to train Riley’s racing dogs.
 Luther plans to start his own kennel soon.